 On a recent tour to Namibia, I visited the AfriCat reserve at Okonjima and saw evidence of an inspirational and hugely worthwhile project in the politically complex and challenging world of wildlife conservation.

 As a professional wildlife photographer, I have for some time, felt it only right to put something back into a pursuit from which I have taken so much pleasure.
-As a consequence, I have developed a partnership with AfriCat UK and have agreed to donate 25% of the net profits from any sales of my large-cat prints and I am donating a limited edition A1 photographic print “Morning Greetings” for auction next year.
+As a consequence, I have developed a partnership with AfriCat UK and have agreed to donate 25% of the net profits from the sales of my large-cat prints and I am donating a limited edition A1 photographic print “Morning Greetings” for auction next year.

 AfriCat UK is a registered charity whose vision statement is "Conservation, Environmental Education, Research and Community Enhancement".
 They predominantly support and raise awareness of the AfriCat Foundation (a registered Namibian not for profit organisation).